From Behavior Initiation to Habit Formation

 Handwashing habit formation means converting handwashing from a behavior that people must think about and decide to undertake (intention and decision making) into a procedure that we automatically undertake in response to cues, without involving the decision-making parts of our brain (habit).
 When handwashing becomes a habit, social norms, emotional drivers, and other decision making processes take a back seat as the process in the brain evolves from motivation to automation.
 While there may be a general anticipation of reward, this is diffuse and is not associated with individual handwashing episodes.

-There are seven key principles for turning handwashing into a habit, developed by Dr David Neal, which can be integrated into handwashing behavior change programs to drive handwashing sustainability:
+There are seven key principles for turning handwashing into a habit, developed by Dr. David Neal.
+These can be integrated into handwashing behavior change programs to drive handwashing sustainability:

 - Supporting Environment: Habits are triggered by environmental cues.
 To form a handwashing habit, environmental cues must be immediately and consistently available.
 Having to search for soap and water, for example, require a high level of motivation, rather than facilitating automation.